gjheij/linescanning/doc/source/installation.rst

    $ bash <some directory>/linescanning/shell/spinoza_setup setup

-This will print out a set of instructions that are executed under the hood; it makes sure the setup file is loaded in your ``.bash_profile`` each time you start a new a new terminal and makes the scripts inside the repository executable similar to how *FSL* works.
+This makes sure the setup file is loaded in your ``.bash_profile`` each time you start a new a new terminal and makes the scripts inside the repository executable similar to how *FSL* works.
 Setup the ``python`` environment.
 Edit the *environment.yml* file to your liking (e.g., paths and environment name) and execute the following commands:

 .. code:: bash